Back to Blog

 Weekends and Holidays: Your Biggest Revenue Opportunity

-Ask any successful plumbing company owner and they will tell you that weekends and holidays are where the real money is.
-Emergency calls during off-hours command premium pricing -- typically 1.5 to 2 times your standard rates -- and customers expect to pay it because they need help right now.
+Ask any plumbing company owner and they will tell you weekends and holidays are where the margin is.
+Off-hours emergency work carries premium rates at most shops, whatever multiple you personally charge, and customers expect to pay it because they need help right now.

 But here is the problem: most plumbing companies essentially shut down their phones on evenings and weekends.
 The owner might carry a cell phone and answer when they can, but they miss calls when they are at dinner, at their kid's soccer game, or sleeping.
 Every missed weekend call is a premium-priced job going to a competitor.